Rashashajahan/A-Survey-on-Post-Quantum-Digital-Signature-Algorithms/README.md

 * Verification phase:
     * The receiver has the ability to examine the signed document using the sender's public key.
     *If the recipient discovers that the message matches the output obtained by inputting the message and the public key into the signature algorithm, they can confirm that the message is genuinely authenticated and has not been corrupted.

 ###
-<h2 align="left">Experimental Setup:- </h2>
+ <h2 align="left">Tools for evaluating PQC digital signature algorithms:- </h2>

-###
-*	Liboqs: An open-source C library for quantum-safe cryptographic algorithms.
+ * OpenSSL
+ * Cryptographic Libraries: Liboqs, libsodium, Crypto++
+ * NIST PQC Benchmarking Tools
+ * SUPERCOP Benchmarking suite

-* A virtual machine with 6 processing cores and 6GB of RAM on a computer equipped with a 16-core 32-thread AMD Ryzen 9 3950X processor with 3.5 GHz processor frequency, and 32 GB RAM.
+(Example setup: A virtual machine with 6 processing cores and 6GB of RAM on a computer equipped with a 16-core 32-thread AMD Ryzen 9 3950X processor with 3.5 GHz processor frequency, and 32 GB RAM.)